Wunü Mountain: History

 However, there is an objection that Wunü Mountain was not Jolbon but was moved to the Gungnae fortress during the reign of Yuri, based on the topography of the fortress in the period of Damusin recorded in Samguk Sagi, and that the relocation to Ji'an was probably made during the reign of King Sansang, who moved to Hwando.
 In this theory, 'Gungnae(國內)' is interpreted as 'Land with the capital', and Gungnae, which was moved to the capital during the reign of Yuri and the Gungnae fortress of Ji'an, are considered different fortress, and Jolbon is defined as Nahap Fortess(喇哈城) at the confluence of the Fu'er River and Hun river.
 However, in Samguk Sagi Book 13 History of Goguryeo Chapter 1, it describes Jumong lived in thatched house near the river as he wasn't unable to fund building the palace.

-During Goryeo period, according to Goryeosa, it was called Oro mountain fortress(오로산성) or Ura mountain fortress(우라산성).

 Today's name of Wunü Mountain derives from a Chinese legend that five ladies from the Tang Dynasty defended the mountain from foreign invaders.

-In 1424 when the third king of Jurchen Li Manzhu invaded Liaoning with his troops, they quartered at this mountain and founded the Manchu tribe.
+The present-day fortress on the mountain date back to 1424, when Li Manzhu, the third chief of the Jianzhou Jurchens, built defensive fortifications on the southern side of the mountain.